joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - We know everything in advance
 - Have we explored our own unconscious bias?
 - Have we researched similar projects in the market?
+- **How confident are we with team capabilities?**
 - **How confident am I with my capabilities?**

+---

+# Bootstraping

-- What are our weaknesses in the project scope?
+## What are the key essential questions?

-- How autonomy are we to work daily?
+- How autonomous are we to work daily?
 - How proud are we of our delivery?
 - Are we contributing to a clear company goal?
-Is our job impactful?
+Or is our job impactful?